-Chylothorax is a condition which is characterized by the accumulation of chyle in the thoracic cavity where the heart and lungs are located.
+Chylothorax is a condition characterized by the accumulation of chyle in the thoracic cavity where the heart and lungs are located.

 Chyle is a type of digestive fluid that is composed of lymph and fats.
 It is formed in the intestines and introduced into the circulation via the thoracic duct, which is the main trunk of the lymphatic system.

-Chyle from the thoracic duct is emptied into the cranial vena cava which is an important portal of entry to the circulatory system.
-Chylothorax literally means chyle (chylo) in the thorax or chest cavity.
+Chyle from the thoracic duct is emptied into the cranial vena cava (a large vein above the heart) which is an important portal of entry to the circulatory system.
+When a dog suffers from Chylothorax, this fluid typically builds up between the lung and the chest wall causing severe cough and chest pain.

 Since affected pets suffer from debilitation and compromised respiration, experts view chylothorax as a potentially devastating medical condition.
 The condition is relatively rare in dogs, but it has gained relative importance because of the poor prognosis.